meltano/meltano-codespace-ready/README.md

       filepath: output/my.duckdb
       default_target_schema: raw

+Then you can do your first EL run by calling:

-meltano run tap-csv target-duckdb
+`meltano run tap-csv target-duckdb``

+Perfect!

-## Step 5b ##
+## Step 6 ##
+To view your data you can use our little helper:

+`./meltano_tut select_db`

+is going to run a `SELECT * FROM public.raw_customers` on our duckdb.

+## Note ##
 Now that you know there are different types of plugins, you can also use the Meltano extension to add new plugins.
 So next time, consider just clicking on the dragon on the LHS and select your mapper!

-## Step 6 ##
-./meltano_tut select_db

 ## Step 7 ##

- meltano add mapper transform-field
+Now add a "mapper" to do slight modifications on the data we're sourcing here.

+`meltano add mapper transform-field` (feel free to use the extension!)

- Add a mapping like this:
+ Add a mapping like this inside the `meltano.yml`:

  ```
  mappings:
     - name: hide-ips